cyberman/AWeb3/README.md

 The first release 3.6 is designed to be a stable rebuild of version 3.4 updated to build with the latest NDK and relevant third party SDKs such as AmiSSL 5 and RoadShow, still also using SAS/C like the original release.
 The most important changes from the various beta releases of 3.5 will also be cherry picked for inclusion where they don't break compatibility with classic Amiga.

+**AWeb 3.6 Alpha 3** has been released (2025-11-22), featuring enhanced SSL/TLS security, about: protocol support, Markdown rendering, and numerous bug fixes and improvements.
+See [CHANGELOG.md](CHANGELOG.md) for details.

 Later releases will then add new features missing from AWeb's standards support incrementally.

 The intention will be to eventually reach a version of AWeb that implements at least some of CSS including CSS2, HTML standards up to XHTML and XMLHttpRequest() in JavaScript, with a DOM, which should give AWeb compatibility up to the equivalent of about 2008 to 2010 era web content, though this may mean by the time the work is finished it is almost an entirely new web browser...